MattiNieminen/Abitti-liitetiedostot/README.md

 ## Deploying to gh-pages

-TODO write script or instructions
+Run script

+    ./deploy.sh

+Then commit and push :::--DDDD

 ## License